DavidLiedle/wsapi-sdk-php/README.md

 The `get_response_code()` method has no parameters.

-The `get_response_code()` method will return TRUE if the previous request returned a 200 HTTP response code.
+The `get_response_code()` method will return the HTTP response code for the previous request as an integer, NULL when there is not a previous request.

 Use of the `get_response_code()` method may look like this: